 We have successfully observed CHs up to the 9th harmonic over a wide peak power range.
 In addition, we observed CH intensity oscillations after the first maximum.
-We compared these measurements with a one-dimensional calculation that qualitatively reproduced our experimental results, and showed that the intensity oscillation originates from the formation of the double-peak structure in the longitudinal density distribution of the electron beam.
+We compared these measurements with a onedimensional calculation that qualitatively reproduced our experimental results, and showed that the intensity oscillation originates from the formation of the doublepeak structure in the longitudinal density distribution of the electron beam.
 Further simulation would consider the three-dimensional distributions of the laser and the electron beams.
-This research is useful to the next-generation seeded FELs.
-Finally, HHG system has been constructed for shorter wavelength CHG.
+This research is useful to the nextgeneration seeded FELs.
+Finally, HHG system for the seed light is under development for shorter wavelength CHG.